sethscahill18/TrafficMan1/README_WebApp.md

 # Web Application
-> Permit a user to share their location in real-time with the traffic management system.
+> Allow a user to share their location in real-time with the traffic management system.

 This project aims to create a method which allows road users to share their location with a traffic management system throughout the journey.
 The Web App was created as a tool to faciliate this action.
 The Web App achieved this by performing the following functionality:
 1. Web App can be opened on any mobile device which possesses GPS capability.